OpenEnergyPlatform/academy/docs/tutorials/upload/11_beginners_guide.md

     - When you are done – click on **Submit all**.

 - Ideally you will continue to create one Factsheet for each category to complete your contribution.

+---
+##### Authors: Hannah Förster, Victoria Liste, Christian Winger (all Öko-Institut).
+Copyright: Öko-Institut (2021).
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Attribution: Öko-Institut: Beginners Guide: How to upload data to the OpenEnergy Platform and initiate the review process.
+Last update: 2023-01-11
+---